Geometry in Construction students traveled to Waukegan on May 2 to raise the walls for a Habitat for Humanity home.

 They have spent their school year building walls for a 1,200 square-foot ranch.
 Future homeowner, LaTonya Stamps, said she was thrilled.

 "I am so excited that I was there with these wonderful students when my walls went up," she said.
 "I have never built a house before and I am learning so much."

 Habitat for Humanity's goal is to build strength, stability, self-reliance and shelter in local communities.
 Habitat for Humanity Lake County Executive Director, Julie Donovan, said partnering with GBS is the perfect fit for her organization.

 "Not only will a Habitat family benefit from affordable homeownership, the students will benefit from a hands-on construction experience," she said.
-"We are grateful for the vision of the teachers and the school adminstration for their innovative and effective approach to learning while serving.
+"We are grateful for the vision of the teachers and the school administration for their innovative and effective approach to learning while serving.

 GBS is in its second year of hosting its Geometry in Construction course.
 Held every day, the course gets students working both inside the classroom with geometry and outside the classroom with construction.
 About 30 students are enrolled this year.